 Advanced training will involve both generic leadership skills and logistics supply specialist skills.
 Successful completion of these will qualify you for a promotion to Leading Hand, whereby you will be responsible for supervising a team of Logistics Supply Specialists, either at sea or ashore.

 Employment opportunities for Logistics Supply Specialists within the Navy and the Defence are particularly varied.
 There are opportunities for Logistics Supply Specialists at sea, in Devonport, Wellington at Defence House and Joint Force Headquarters, and even further afield with deployed forces around the world.

 Upon successful enlistment into the Navy you will be posted to Devonport, Auckland.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Navy, and learn various subjects including:

 - Physical fitness

-Further courses, training and promotions are provided as part of your career progression and you will gain several civilian qualifications including SAP Inventory Management and Hazardous Substances handling.
-Opportunities exist to post overseas to perform specialist tasks in a variety of locations including land based peacekeeping missions.
+Further courses, training and promotions are provided as part of your career progression and you will gain several qualifications including Accredited Forklift Operator, Advanced First Aid and Firefighting, SAP Inventory Management and Hazardous Substances handling.

 Salary and benefits